multimodalAI/multimodal-ai-hugo-group/content/call_for_sponsorship/sponsors.md

 We are confident that your partnership with MultimodalAI'24 will not only enhance your brand visibility but also contribute to the advancement of multimodal AI research and development.

 For further details and to confirm your sponsorship, please contact us directly at multimodal-ai-enquiry-group@shef.ac.uk.

-Thank you for considering our invitation.
-We look forward to the possibility of collaborating with you and welcoming you as a valued sponsor of MultimodalAI'24.

-Warm regards,

-MultimodalAI'24 Organising Committee <br>
-Centre for Machine Intelligence, University of Sheffield, UK<br>
-Interest Group on Meta-learning for Multimodal Data, Alan Turing Institute, UK